-YTD, EPS's Weighted Clearance Rate was 42.1%, marking a 1.0% point increase from the same period last year.
+EPS's Weighted Clearance Rate was 42% in 20176, marking a 1.3% point increase from 2016 levels.

 10. Criminal Network Disruptions

 Measures the number of low-level, medium-level, and high-level criminal networks that are disrupted as a result of concluded investigations by EPS's Edmonton Drug & Gang Enforcement section (EDGE).